Logo

 Thank you for considering supporting the ministries of Magdalen Road Church.
 Take a look at getting involved for ways to give of your time and talent.
 Alongside practical support, we could not fulfil the vision of the church without the generous financial giving of God's people.

-If you just need to know how to give to the church, please contact out treasurer here.
+To find out how to give to the church or contact our treasurer.
 Otherwise, here are some pointers to help understand financial giving as a Christian.

 God calls us to be good stewards of his good gifts.
 That includes our money.
 All income, benefits and savings are gifts from God.
 So it is not really our money, but his and we are to be wise in how we use it for him.